WebexCC-SA/TS-2025/docs/main/CallbackTrack_Mission4.md

 2. The flow executes the logic configured in previous missions.</br>
 3. The call is routed to the appropriate queue, but no agents are available.</br>
 4. Since no agents are available, a callback option is offered to the caller.</br>
-5. Once the caller requests for a callback, IVR replies that calback has been scheduled already.</br>
+5. Once the caller requests for a callback, IVR replies that callback has been scheduled already.</br>

 ## Mission Details